lostjared/MasterPiece.SDL/README.md

-# MasterPiece.SDL
+# MasterPiece.SDL Overview:

-This is one of the first games I wrote a very long time ago.
-It was originally for Windows98 written using C++/DirectX.
-Later on it was ported to SDL.
-I know I spelled the name of the game wrong in the logo screen but kept it so it looks like the original.
-I know its spelled "Masterpiece" lol.

-How to play
+This project represents one of my initial forays into game development, crafted many years ago.
+Initially designed for Windows 98 using C++ and DirectX, it was subsequently adapted to utilize SDL.
+An intentional misspelling is present in the game's logo screen—retained to preserve the original's charm—I'm aware it should be "Masterpiece."

+Gameplay Instructions:

-Use the arrow keys to move the blocks, press A or S to change the order line up 3 in a row going horizontal, vertical or diagonal to clear a line last as long as you can before the grid fills up.
+Navigate the blocks using the arrow keys.
+To rearrange the blocks, press A or S. Your goal is to align at least three blocks in a horizontal, vertical, or diagonal sequence to clear a line.
+The challenge is to prevent the grid from becoming completely filled by lasting as long as possible.
 ![ScreenShot](https://github.com/lostjared/MasterPiece.SDL/blob/master/mp-startscreen.png?raw=true "screenshot")